kevinkietle/Lakers-2025-Team-Fits/README.md

 # Lakers 2025 Offseason Targets - LeBron and Luka Fits

+### TL;DR

+Models lineup fit for LeBron James and Luka Dončić using 10 years of NBA + Synergy playtype data.
+Identifies ideal archetypes:

+- Defensively versatile bigs for LeBron who can also cut on offense

+- Scoring wings for Luka with an emphasized importance on spot up ability

+### How to Run

+1. Clone the repo
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run analysis in /scripts folder
+- web_scraping/lakers_fits_web_scraping_stats
+- lakers_fits_data_cleaning
+- lakers_fits_lebron_analysis
+- lakers_fits_luka_analysis
+- lakers_fits_acquisition_recommendations

 ### Executive Summary

 This analysis identifies optimal player targets for the Los Angeles Lakers to acquire in order to maximize lineup efficiency alongside LeBron James and Luka Dončić, assuming a scenario where both are on the same roster.
 Using ten years of lineup and playtype data sourced from the NBA and Synergy Sports APIs, the project models how specific player skills and positions have historically correlated with high net ratings when paired with either LeBron or Luka.
 The analysis recommends two key archetypes: defensive-oriented bigs who cut well for LeBron, and offensive-skilled wings who can spot up and post up for Luka.
-Top acquisition targets include Dean Wade, Mouhamed Gueye, Khris Middleton, and Harrison Barnes, with several alternative options identified based on contract flexibility and availability.
+Top acquisition targets include Dean Wade, Mouhamed Gueye, Harrison Barnes, and Garrison Mathews with several alternative options identified based on contract flexibility and availability.

 ### Memo Topics